 MARTINEZ, TEXAS.
 Martinez is at the junction of Farm roads 1346 and 1516, ten miles east of downtown San Antonio in east central Bexar County.
 The town became a station on the Galveston, Harrisburg and San Antonio Railway in 1877.
 It had a reported population of fifty in 1910, when W. C. Schlather operated a store there.
 Three businesses and a population of fifty were reported in 1940.
 Since that time the population has grown slowly, and in 1990 Martinez had seventy-five residents.
 Though the community was still shown on the Bexar County highway map in 2000, no population estimates were available.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "MARTINEZ, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrm17.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "MARTINEZ, TX," accessed May 27, 2020, http://www.tshaonline.org/handbook/online/articles/hrm17.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.